pfalcon/picoweb/README.md

 threaded environment, there's no external context (like thread and thread local storage) to associate with each request.
 Thus, there're no "global" (or thread-local "global") request and response objects, like Flask, Bottle, Django have.
-Instead, all picoweb functions explicitly pass current request and response objects around.
+Instead, all picoweb functions explicitly pass the current request and response objects around.

 Also, picoweb, being unbloated framework, tries to avoid avoidable abstractions.
 For example, HTTP at the lowest level has just read and write endpoints of a socket.
 To dispatch request, picoweb needs to pre-parse some request data from input stream, and it saves that partially (sic!) parsed data as a "request" object, and that's what passed to application handlers.
-However, there's no unavoidable need to have "response" abstraction - the most efficient/lightweight application may want to just write raw HTTP status line, headers, and body to the socket.
-Thus, raw write stream is passed to application handlers as "response" object.
+However, there's no unavoidable need to have a "response" abstraction - the most efficient/lightweight application may want to just write raw HTTP status line, headers, and body to the socket.
+Thus, raw write stream is passed to application handlers as the "response" object.
 (But high-level convenience functions to construct an HTTP response are provided).